-As everything I've talked about here evolves, our businesses and business functions become ever more reliant on good IT.
+As all this evolves, more business functions become totally reliant on good IT.
 And great IT support.

 I suspect that you're reading this guide because you're not 100% happy with your current IT support company and are looking to change.